EU greenlights tariffs for Chinese electric vehicles – DW – 10/04/2024

 The vote comes after a year-long anti-subsidy investigation by the European Commission, which proposed the tariffs to counter what it sees as unfair Chinese subsidies.

-Countries like France, Italy, Greece, and Poland had indicated they would support the tariffs.
-However, Germany, along with Hungary, Malta, Slovakia and Slovenia, voted against the proposal, according to German broadcaster Deutschlandfunk.
+Countries including France, Italy, Greece, and Poland had indicated they would support the tariffs.
+However, Germany, along with Hungary, Malta, Slovakia and Slovenia, voted against the proposal, according to German public broadcaster Deutschlandfunk.

 The European Commission, the bloc's executive arm, will now decide whether the import duties come into force at the beginning of November.